National Survey | how important are green spaces during COVID?

-“We are interested in learning more about how interactions outdoor make people feel and the impacts that this has on their wellbeing.
+“We are interested in learning more about how interactions in green spaces make people feel and the impacts that this has on their wellbeing.
 Have interactions with outdoor environments during COVID-19 led to a greater appreciation for the outdoors environments and nature?
 And for some, are these forms of connections with nature a new and exciting experience?”

 Associate Professor Mel Taylor, Occupational Psychologist Macquarie University